-Seeking a job, finding it, interviewing and joining day has arrived.
-The whole cumbersome process is over and hence your new focus should be your valuable contribution to the organization.
+For a new employee the whole cumbersome process of seeking a job, finding it, interviewing and joining day is over and hence your new focus should be your valuable contribution to the organization.

 At the end of the day you should be asking yourself- What high added value did I do to the organization today?
 If you can’t recall any or if you didn’t add anything, there is always another opportunity which is the next day.

 The focus should be on adding value to the organization.
 This process ensures that you don’t just draw a paycheck but also help the organization by being an efficient employee and making it more profitable.

 When it comes for career advancement, the biggest issue or question is the organizational value added by you to your earlier organization.
 As the company pays you, you are their investment and they naturally expect a return.